Share this Article

 The landlord wants your apartment for herself or her family

-Your landlord may be able to terminate your lease on the grounds that she wants your apartment for herself or a member of her immediate family.
+Your landlord may be able to terminate your lease on the grounds that she wants your apartment for herself or a member of her immediate family—though it’s much less likely tenants will be evicted for this reason since last year’s rent reform laws were passed.

-“At least half of these claims are false and the landlord is trying to clear out regulated tenants,” Himmelstein says.
-“You can win these cases if you can show the landlord is lying.”
+“At least half of these claims were false and the landlord was using owner use as a ruse to clear out regulated tenants,” Himmelstein says.

 The landlord plans to demolish the building